General search techniques without common knowledge for imperfect-information games, and application to superhuman Fog of War chess: Further Details About Obscuro

 KLSS, as implemented by ZS21, already lacks safety guarantees: they have an explicit counterexample in which using KLSS may decrease the quality of the strategy relative to just using the blueprint.
 We make one simple change to KLSS for {\em Obscuro}: we allow $\pmax$-nodes in $\overline{I^2} \setminus \overline I$ to be unfrozen and hence re-optimized in the subgame.
 We may call this $2$-knowledge-limited {\em unfrozen} subgame solving (KLUSS),\footnote{This can be easily generalized to $k$-KLUSS for any $k$.} since its complexity depends on the order-2 subgame $\overline{I^2}$. $2$-KLUSS essentially amounts to pretending that $\overline{I^2} = \overline{I^\infty}$.

 We now make a few remarks about KLUSS. \begin{enumerate} \item Like 1-KLSS, 2-KLUSS lacks safety guarantees in the worst case.
-However, KLSS is often safe in practice~\cite{Zhang21:Subgame}, and KLUSS outperforms KLSS in FoW chess as we will show in the ablation experiments later in this supplement.
+However, KLSS is often safe in practice~\cite{Zhang21:Subgame}, and KLUSS outperforms KLSS in FoW chess as we showed in the ablations in \cref{sec:ablation}.
 There are two further considerations: \begin{enumerate} \item {\em Obscuro} does not {\em have} a full-game blueprint: its blueprint is simply the strategy from the previous timestep, which is depth limited.
 Thus, we {\em must} use some form of subgame solving to play the game.
 KL(U)SS is currently the only variation of subgame solving that is both somewhat game-theoretically motivated for imperfect-information games and computationally feasible in a game like FoW chess.